Sukkot 2026: What You Need to Know This Year

 -

-This compressed timeline means you have limited time between Yom Kippur (October 1-2, 2025) and Sukkot to complete your preparations.
+This compressed timeline means you have limited time between Yom Kippur (October 1-2, 2026) and Sukkot to complete your preparations.

 How is Sukkot Celebrated?

-The question of how sukkot is celebrated centers around dwelling in temporary outdoor structures called sukkahs and performing daily rituals with the Four Species.
+The question of how Sukkot is celebrated centers around dwelling in temporary outdoor structures called sukkahs and performing daily rituals with the Four Species.
 But the holiday's meaning extends far beyond these specific practices, encompassing themes of gratitude, divine protection, and the temporary nature of all earthly dwellings.

 How is Sukkot Celebrated Around the World?